-How to Mix A 3 Part Nutrient Solution
+How to Mix Flora Series 3-Part Nutrient Solution

 The second nutrient solution that I add to the reservoir is FloraGro.
-FloraGro provides your plants with nitrogen, phosphorous, Potassium, and secondary minerals.
-The part of the nutrient series provides the plants what they need for structural/vegetative growth and helps build a healthy root system.
-As with the first addition, make sure to measure out the exact amount of nutrients needed.
-After adding the nutrients mix the water and let it set a couple of minutes before moving onto the next nutrient.
+FloraGro provides your plants with nitrogen, phosphorous, potassium, and secondary minerals.
+Theis part of the nutrient series gives the plants what they need for structural/vegetative growth and helps build a healthy root system.

 As before, after adding the nutrients to the water, let it sit for a couple of minutes before moving on to the next nutrient.

 The final nutrient in the three-part nutrient mix is FloraBloom.
 FloraBloom provides your garden with high amounts of phosphorous, potassium, magnesium, and sulfur.
 This part of the nutrient mix stimulates flower and fruit development, as well as enhancing flavor, aroma, and essential oils in your plans.